Edward Dziewoński

 Edward Dziewoński (16 December 1916 in Moscow, Russian Empire – 17 August 2002 in Warsaw, Poland) was a Polish stage and film actor, and theatre director.

-He studied acting at Państwowy Instytut Sztuki Teatralnej and debuted at the Syrena Theatre.
+He studied acting at National Institute of Theatre Arts and debuted at the Syrena Theatre.
 He later played in the National Theatre, the Ateneum Theatre, the Współczesny Theatre, and the Komedia Theatre - and was founder and director of the Kwadrat Theatre.
 He was also a popular artist at satirical theatres (cabarets) such as: Kabaret Szpak, Kabaret Wagabunda, Kabaret Starszych Panów, and the one he founded and directed at - Kabaret Dudek.